How to Protect Your Identity When You Travel Abroad

 For these instances, at Security National Bank of South Dakota we provide a foreign currency exchange service.
 We recommend you order foreign currency two weeks prior to your trip, to avoid exchanging money at your destination airport (the fees may be higher there, and exchange rages might not be accurate).
 Contact us for more information.

 In addition, make sure you know the exchange rate for the country you’re visiting.
-I used an ATM in Mexico and withdrew 500 pesos, thinking that would be adequate — until I realized that amounted to about $26 in American currency!

 4. Stay in Places With Access to a Personal Safe